Japanese PM faces mounting pressure over pandemic response | Health

 The government says its decision to stick with the domestic tourism campaign was appropriate based on infection data at the time.
 CAUTION OVER LIFTING EMERGENCY

 Infection data released over the weekend indicated that Japan's third, and most deadly, wave of COVID-19 infections was peaking.
-Tokyo recorded 986 new cases on Sunday, falling below 1,000 for the first time since Jan.
-12. Osaka prefecture also reported the lowest number of new cases since that date.
+Tokyo reported 618 new cases on Monday, with daily cases dropping below 700 for the first time since Dec.
+28.

-Nationwide the count was 3,990, below 4,000 for the first time since Jan.
-4, public broadcaster NHK said.
-Japan has had a total of 365,723 cases of the novel coronavirus and 5,120 deaths, NHK reported.
-Suga said that despite the fall in cases in Tokyo the government was in no rush to lift the state of emergency.

 The Asahi poll came after opposition lawmakers criticised the brevity of Suga's answers to questions on the government's response to the COVID-19 crisis and the Olympics during a parliamentary debate on Thursday.
 An Upper House steering committee petitioned Suga's office to provide more thorough responses during future debates, according to the Mainichi and Asahi newspapers.